-Archery deer hunt for either sex at River Bend WMA runs on September 11th through September 30th from 30 minutes before sunrise until 30 minutes after sunset.
+Go archery deer hunting for either sex at River Bend WMA in Dublin GA on select dates September 10th through October 21st from 30 minutes before sunrise until 30 minutes after sunset.

-This is a sign-in archery deer hunt.
-You must sign-in prior to hunting.
+Sign-in is required for all deer hunts unless otherwise noted.
+You must sign-in HERE prior to deer hunting.

-All archery deer hunters are required to have a Harvest Record for the current season.
-Additionally, all archery harvest must be reported within 24 hours through Georgia Game Check or before leaving the deer with a processor.
+All deer hunters are required to have a Harvest Record for the current season.
+Deer harvested on sign-in hunts must be recorded on your Deer Harvest Record and count toward your season limit.
+Additionally, harvested deer must be reported through Georgia Game Check within 24 hours.

-Legal hours for archery deer hunting are 30 minutes before sunrise to 30 minutes after sundown.
+Legal hours for deer hunting are 30 minutes before sunrise to 30 minutes after sundown.